Wandsworth officers in charge of the draft Local Plan write:

 We used conditional formatting to present in red figures missing the targets and in green when it reaches the target and over.

-Wandsworth has missed 4 out of 5 times its global target of Social/Affordable Rent units for the last 5 years (and every single year if we exclude VNEB) as shown in the tables above.
+Between 2015 and 2020, Wandsworth missed its overall target of Social/Affordable Rent units in all years except one (and every single year if we exclude VNEB) as shown in the table above.

 The average net completions on sites outside VNEB with developments of 10 or more dwellings, against Local Plan affordable mix targets, taking into account intermediate, is 25%, considerably below the 33% target.